Your Pet, Our Passion.

 jack russel looking at bowl of ice

 On a hot summer’s day, we all enjoy ice cubes in our drinks to cool us down.
-Of course, our four-legged friends feel the heat as well and it's important they stay hydrated during those hot summer days.
-So, you might wonder if giving your dog ice cubes is okay too.
+Of course, our four-legged friends feel the heat as well and it's important they stay hydrated and cool during those hot summer days.
+So, you might wonder if giving your dog ice cubes too is okay.

 We’ve created a guide for owners about how to do it and the potential risks.
 Take a look